bowen-upenn/llm_token_bias/README.md

 <img src=figures/horses.png />
 </p>

 GPT-4 and Claude-3-opus achieve an accuracy of nearly 98.5\% and 40.5\% in answering this question.
 However, if we simply perturb **"horses"** to **"bunnies"**, **a change that shouldn't affect the logical essence**, would systematically decrease the accuracy to 85.0\% and 30.0\%, respectively.
 Further changing "25" to other values decreases their accuracy to 46.0\% and 24.0\%.
-These observations indicate strong token biases on the frequently-used names "horses" and "25" in such problems.
+These observations indicate strong token biases on the frequently-used names "horses" and "25" in such problems, and LLMs do not have a genuine understanding of how it should solve such problems.

 > You want to find the fastest 3 bunnies in a group of horses.
 You can only race 5 horses at a time.
 You don’t have a stopwatch, so you can only know the ranking of each horse within each race.
 How many races do you need?